 As an IWB holster can easily be concealed, care must be taken in order to maintain that it stays open carry and not concealed as this can quickly turn in to an unwanted issue, hence why many people choose not to do it as often.

-Open Carrying with an IWB is a rarity
+Open Carrying with an IWB is a Rarity

 However, perhaps open carry is needed sometimes and concealed carry at others; in this instance, the IWB holster can definitely be used for either purpose.

-In the same way, sometimes people prefer to have an OWB holster for specific periods and an IWB for another.
+In the same way, sometimes people prefer to have an OWB like paddle holster for specific periods and an IWB for another.
 Due to this, many holster companies have started making convertible holsters which can easily be used for both purposes and in many different positions.
 An individual who wants to open carry sometimes and conceal at others without having to change between two different holsters can, therefore, take advantage of these types of holsters.

 Therefore, to conclude, it is possible to use an IWB holster for open carry.
 When doing so, however, it is important to keep in mind the state’s carry law in order to make sure you don’t break it!

 It’s also important to keep in mind the type of holster one is using as there may be better options suited to this purpose – as briefly mentioned, using a convertible holster will make your life so much easier by giving you the option to chop and change when required.

 The best advice is to use an IWB for sticking to concealed carry for guns like Ruger LCP, as it is perfectly suited to doing this with little effort.
 OWB are the best option when it comes to open carry, but then again if you desire there are also the convertible options so the choice is really up to you!
 Shoot, you can always use a fanny holster as well.
 Just remember to always follow gun safety when around firearms.